pacificclimate/quail/.github/ISSUE_TEMPLATE/process_request.md

 ---
 name: Process request
-about: Add a wps process to quail
+about: Add a wps process for quail
 title: ''
 labels: process
 assignees: ''